winitzki/scall/tutorial/programming_dhall.md

 We have seen that the Leibniz equality type can be converted to `assert` values.
 However, `assert` values currently cannot be converted back to Leibniz equality values.
-Dhall currently implements `a ≡ b` and `assert` as special expression types that cannot be manipulated in any way, other than typechecked.
+Dhall implements `a ≡ b` and `assert` as special expression types that cannot be manipulated in any way, other than typechecked.

 Because Leibniz equality types are more general and more powerful than Dhall's `assert` feature, one might need sometimes to use the Leibniz equality types in case the built-in Dhall features are insufficient.